SYLACAUGA, Ala. – December 7, 1941.

 Hickman returned to Comer High School where he finished his sports career, and earned his high school degree.

 Sacrifices continued after the war for Hickman.
-He said after coming home he had opportunities to play college sports at Virginia and Howard College.
-But after being away from home for so long he just wanted to stay in his beloved hometown of Sylacauga.
+He said after coming home he had opportunities to play college sports at Virginia and Howard College, but after being away from home for so long he chose to stay in his beloved hometown of Sylacauga.

 Today Hickman, 89, still lives in his hometown and gets around pretty well.
 He told SylacaugaNews.com he enjoys being with his wife, and watching his favorite sport, football.